jatkin-wasti/VPC-notes/README.md

 - Make sure the "No IPv6 CIDR block" is selected and that "Tenancy" is Default
 - Click "Create VPC" at the bottom of the page
 ### Creating the IGW
+- Gateway that we attach to our VPC to interface with the wider internet
 - On the left hand menu click on "Internet Gateways"
 - Click the orange "Create Internet gateway" button in the top right to create our gateway